gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-kubernetes/install-gravitee-kubernetes-operator.md

 ## Next steps

-Learn how to use GKO to define, deploy, and publish APIs to your API Portal and API Gateway and to manage Custom Resource Definitions (CRDs) in our [GKO guide](../../../guides/gravitee-kubernetes-operator.md).
+Learn how to use GKO to define, deploy, and publish APIs to your API Portal and API Gateway and to manage custom resource definitions (CRDs) in our [GKO guide](../../../guides/gravitee-kubernetes-operator.md).